theGuyWithBlackTie/kernel/_posts/2021-05-20-cross-entropy-loss.md

 ## Losses
 ### Cross Entropy Loss
 The cross-entropy loss is defined as:

 $$CE = -\sum_i^C t_i log(s_i )$$

 where $$t_i$$ and $$s_i$$ are the goundtruth and output score for each class *i* in *C*.

+In multi-class setting, target vector *t* is one-hot encoded vector with only one positive class (i.e.$$t_i = 1$$) and rest are negative class (i.e. $$t_i = 0$$).
+Due to this, we can notice that losses for negative classes are always zero.
+Hence, it does not make much sense to calculate loss for every class.
+Whenever our target (ground truth) vector is one-hot vector, we can ignore other labels and utilize only on the hot class for computing cross-entropy loss.
+So, Cross-Entropy loss becomes:

+$$ CE = -log(s_i)$$